 Asparagus can be more than a side vegetable.
 It can be served as an appetiser, a soup, or over pasta.
 Asparagus salad is another good showcase.
-In the recipe below, a tart, lemony dressing complements the asparagus without obscuring its natural flavors.
+In the recipe below, a tart, lemony dressing complements the asparagus without obscuring its natural flavours.

 Try salads made with dark leafy greens and vegetables such as asparagus, broccoli, cauliflower, sweet or hot peppers, carrots, mushrooms and courgette.
 The vegetables could be raw, lightly steamed, grilled, or even leftover from a stir-fry.

 You don’t need to have a salad every day.
 But scientific evidence suggests that a mostly plant-based diet is best for preventing both overweight and chronic diseases.
 Asparagus Salad with Lemon-Soy Sauce would be a good part of such a diet.

 Shop for firm, smooth, bright green stalks with tight tips.
 Wrinkled spears are dried out.
 Asparagus is often sold in bundles bound with rubber bands.
 Take the bands off before storing; they make the spears sweat and spoil more quickly.
 Since they are grown in sandy soil, rinse the tips well.
 Asparagus can be kept for three or four days refrigerated.
 Trim the stems and store asparagus standing upright, like flowers, in a tall glass with about an inch of water, loosely covered with a plastic bag.